David Wotherspoon (footballer, born 1990): St Johnstone

 Wotherspoon signed a two-year contract with his hometown club St Johnstone on 2 July 2013.
 On 10 July 2013, Wotherspoon scored a goal from a free-kick from 21 yards in a pre-season friendly against Cowdenbeath.
 This was his first appearance and his first goal for St Johnstone.
 He scored his first league goal for the club with a free kick in a 4–0 win against Ross County on 17 August, and had a penalty kick saved in the same game.
 Wotherspoon helped the club win the 2013–14 Scottish Cup.
 He signed a new two-year contract with St Johnstone in January 2015.

 In February 2019, Wotherspoon extended his contract with St Johnstone for another two years.
 On 26 October 2019, he made his 250th appearance for the club, and marked the occasion by scoring twice as St Johnstone won 3–2 against Hamilton Academical.
 In 2021 Wotherspoon played a critical role in helping St Johnstone achieve the cup double, winning both the Scottish Cup and the Scottish League Cup.
 In the Scottish Cup Final, Wotherspoon had an assist on Shaun Rooney's goal and was named Man of the Match for his efforts.

-In November 2021 Wotherspoon suffered an ACL injury during St. Johnstone's Scottish League Cup semi-final against Celtic, ruling him out for eight months.
+In November 2021 Wotherspoon suffered an ACL injury during St Johnstone's Scottish League Cup semi-final against Celtic, ruling him out for eight months.
 He returned to training in August 2022.
 Two months later Wotherspoon made his first appearance for St Johnstone since his injury on 15 October, subbing into their league match against Livingston which ended in a 1-0 defeat.
+At the end of the season, St Johnstone announced Wotherspoon would not be offered a new contract, ending his time with his hometown club after a decade.

+Inverness Caledonian Thistle

+In October 2023, Wotherspoon joined Scottish Championship side Inverness Caledonian Thistle on a deal until January 2024.
+He made his debut for his new club on October 28 against Airdrieonians, and scored the only goal in a 1-0 victory.

+Dundee United

+After leaving Inverness at the end of a short-term contract, Wotherspoon signed with Dundee United for the rest of the 2023–24 season.

+Dunfermline Athletic

+Wotherspoon was signed by Dunfermline Athletic in July 2024, after his six-month contract with Dundee United expired.

+Inverness Caledonian Thistle (Second spell)

+In July 2025, Wotherspoon returned to Inverness Caledonian Thistle in Scottish League One.

 International career

-Scotland
+Youth

 Wotherspoon represented Scotland at under-18 and under-19 levels before he made his first team debut for Hibs.
 He was called into the under-21 squad soon after he made his senior club debut, and he made his first appearance at that level in a 4–0 win against Azerbaijan in November 2009.
 He scored his first goal for the team, a late equaliser in a 1–1 draw against Sweden, in August 2010.
 His second goal was the match-winner in a 2–1 victory against the Netherlands in November 2011.